The History of NEW JOY ARTS

 Angela has a degree in Cultural Studies with minors in both Education and Theology.
 She has studied art privately as a passionate pursuit for more than 30 years.
 Her diverse background has built a solid foundation for working with a wide array of community leaders, churches, schools, educational programs & arts organizations alike.
 Her experience in both the performing and visual arts gives her a broad base to teach from as well as the resources to encourage artists of various disciplines.

 She is deeply committed to creating rich environments for personal growth and creatively integrated learning.
-She has homeschooled all 4 of her children with this vision in mind.
+She has creatively educated all 4 of her children with this vision in mind.

-In her own time, Angela serves as the Artist in Residence at Oak Hills Church in Folsom, CA. There she has collaborated to create The Studio at Oak Hills as a community art space where New Joy Arts partners to offer art classes, an array of creativity workshops and work with other local artists.
+Angela served for 8 years as the Artist in Residence at Oak Hills Church in Folsom, CA where she collaborated to create The Studio at Oak Hills as a community art space.
+She currently serves as The Studio Director and New Joy Arts offers art classes, creativity workshops and works with other local organizations in partnership with The Studio.